-Cash deposits consist primarily of demand deposits and certificates of deposit held by banks qualified as public depositories under Florida law.
+Cash deposits consist primarily of demand deposits held by banks qualified as public depositories under Florida law.
 Deposits on hand at financial institutions are insured up to \$250,000 by the Federal Deposit Insurance Company and collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.